 - Select the stage where the automation occurs.
 Choose multiple stages for the same automation if needed (for example, a Disqualification automation that should trigger for every stage).
 If you have multiple pipelines, you must select stages for each pipeline (for example, choosing the Phone Screen stage for an Internship pipeline and the Phone Screen stage for a Marketing Department pipeline)

 - Choose the email template to have sent

-The "No reply" sender option can be used to have the email be sent from an address that will not accept replies from the candidate:
+The "No reply" sender option (under the user placeholder) can be used to have the email be sent from an address that will not accept replies from the candidate:

 - Shows company as the sender

-- Sent from a generic "noreply" email address
+- Sent from a generic "no reply" email address generated by Workable

 - If candidates do reply they are automatically notified that replies are not seen by anyone